randy-phasha/tasktracker/ASSIGNMENT.md

 Based on what wehave covered this week please work on the following

-1. Clean up teh main server file `index.js` to have all implementation in separate files
+1. Clean up the main server file `index.js` to have all implementation in separate files
 2. Create endpoint routes which are clean and with no `inline ` implementations but using external functions to group all functionalities
 3. Add the following endpoints to `taskService`
    a.
 Adding new tasks